cloverclass2/SemanticMobileSyncrhonization/README.md

 This code is based on semantic apps using Apache Jena framework https://jena.apache.org/ .

-The application of this apps is to make mobile device can have more stability when getting data (RDF File) from the web.
+The application of this apps is to make mobile device have more stability when getting data (RDF File) from the web.